Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: Results

 The overall detection acceptance under the STAR acceptance is evaluated with a dedicated Monte--Carlo (MC) simulation.
-The transverse--momentum spectrum of the produced \(p\bar{p}\) pair is governed by the transverse momenta of the two quasi--real photons, distributed according to Eq.~\ref{eq:Pt_distribution} and assumed to be uncorrelated in the transverse plane.
+The transverse--momentum spectrum of the produced \(p\bar{p}\) pair is governed by the transverse momenta of the two quasi--real photons, distributed according to Eq.~\eqref{eq:Pt_distribution} and assumed to be uncorrelated in the transverse plane.
 The polar--angle distribution of the subprocess \(\gamma\gamma\to h\bar{h}\) is sampled from experimental data in the region \(|\cos\theta^{*}|<0.6\).
+For typical acceptance of LHC, we employ the same MC simulation framework; however, the angular coverage is extended by extrapolating the distribution from \(|\cos\theta^{*}| < 0.6\) to the full range \(|\cos\theta^{*}| < 1.0\).
+For the $\pi^{+}\pi^{-}$~\cite{dipion_7_MRAKII} and $K^{+}K^{-}$~\cite{dikaon_4_belle2003} channels, the angular distributions are extrapolated using partial-wave fits, while for the $p\bar{p}$~\cite{Belle:2005fji} channel a simple third-order polynomial parameterization is used as the description of the angular distribution in the extrapolated region.